 A leader in international energy markets, ENGIE Global Markets (EGM) is the Group’s trading platform.
 It offers a full range of financial products and services to Group BUs and third parties throughout the energy value chain.

-ENGIE Global Markets (EGM), formerly GDF SUEZ Trading, is a wholly-owned ENGIE subsidiary employing nearly 400 people worldwide.
+ENGIE Global Markets (EGM), formerly GDF SUEZ Trading, is a wholly-owned ENGIE subsidiary employing more than 400 people worldwide.

 Drawing from ENGIE’s long-term industry experience, EGM has been active throughout the liberalization of energy markets and strives to serve the energy community day-to-day.